mazx4960/Website-Blog/README.md

 # Future enhancements

 ### Priority updates
-* Admin login dashboard to see all the users and activities
 * Allows you to view user profile and adding friends
 * Setting a blog post to be seen by: myself, friends or everyone
 * Deleting and editing Posts and Comments - only the ones written by you